 The officials who arrest and extort offenders were always in mufti that it was difficult to identify them by their names.
 Their uniforms had their names written on them, but you will not see it on them while they perpetrate the illegal acts.

-This report was supported by The Premium Times Centre for Investigative Journalism (PTCIJ)
+This story is supported by Ripples Centre for Data and Investigative Journalism, and the Premium Times Centre for Investigative Journalism (PTCIJ)